software-students-fall2023/1-specification-exercise-teamteamteam/README.md

 ## Ideation
 Concept for Mobile App:
--"NYU Lost&Found" -  A mobile application tailored for NYU students to report and lost lost items within the campus vicinity, incorporating photo and geolocation features and a centralizec collection point at campus safety.The app utilizes the school's vast student's population and student's awareness to maximize efficiency of the Lost&Found process,creating a safer and more agile environment.
+-"NYU Lost&Found" - A mobile application tailored for NYU students to report and lost lost items within the campus vicinity, incorporating photo and geolocation features and a centralizec collection point at campus safety.The app utilizes the school's vast student's population and student's awareness to maximize efficiency of the Lost&Found process, creating a safer and more agile environment.

 Target End-User:
 -NYU students who have lost personal items on campus or nearby areas and those who have found items and wish to return them.